johvnik/CmRDTs/README.md

 A collection of Commutative Replicated Data Types (CmRDTs) implemented in pure Rust.

+This library specifically provides **operation-based** (CmRDT) implementations.
+While foundational types like `GCounter`, `PNCounter`, and `LWWRegister` are classically defined as state-based CRDTs (CvRDTs), the versions in this collection are built around operation logs.
+This ensures that every unique operation is preserved and accounted for during merges.

-This library provides a set of simple, serializable, and composable CRDTs suitable for distributed systems and local-first applications.
+The library provides a set of simple, serializable, and composable CmRDTs suitable for distributed systems and local-first applications.

----
-## Implemented CRDTs
+## Implemented CmRDTs

 - **`GCounter`**: A Grow-Only Counter.
 - **`PNCounter`**: A Positive-Negative Counter.

----
-## Testing 🧪
+## Testing

 This library is tested using a combination of:

 - **Unit tests** for core logic within each module.
 - **Property-based tests** with `proptest` to rigorously verify that the CRDTs adhere to their mathematical properties (commutativity, associativity, idempotence) across a wide range of randomized scenarios.

----
 ## Roadmap 🗺️

 The near-term goals for this library are: